 Standardized Tests Now Optional for 2021 Applicants

-Due to the uncertainty of future test dates and availability of standardized tests, Rutgers will make submission of SAT and ACT test scores optional for students applying for spring or fall 2021 admission.
+Due to the uncertainty of test dates and availability of standardized tests, Rutgers has made submission of SAT and ACT test scores optional for students applying for 2021 admission.

 RU-N Provides an Afforable Education

 VIRTUAL ADMISSIONS EVENTS

 A college education is the most valuable investment you can make in yourself.
 The opportunity to pursue your interests and passion at RU-N, will go a long way in building a solid career for the future.
 You are now that inspiration to others in your family as they see you take these important first steps towards your college education.
 Dream big and work hard here at Rutgers University-Newark!

 The Student Support Services (SSS) Program at RU-N empowers first generation, low income, and disabled students to achieve their academic goals.
 The goal of the SSS program is to increase the college retention and graduation rates of its participants by providing a diversity of academic support services.